SchwarzIT/onyx/apps/showcase/content/en/components/01.buttons/button/index.md

 ### Danger

 Use danger buttons for destructive actions such as "Delete".
+For an improved user experience, we strongly recommend to show a confirmation before actually deleting any data.
+You can use our [alert modal](/components/feedback/alert-modal) component for this.

 :component-example{name="Danger"}